Managing a cross-border inheritance

 The other party may only appeal against the recognition or enforceability of the decision for the following reasons:

-Decisions issued by courts in Denmark, Ireland and the UK do not benefit from these simplified rules when they need to be recognised or enforced in another EU country.
+Decisions issued by courts in Denmark and Ireland do not benefit from these simplified rules when they need to be recognised or enforced in another EU country.

 If you are an heir, you may need to prove to an authority or a bank in another EU country that you are entitled to the ownership of the deceased's assets located there.